All-Seeing Interactive Logo

 NSURL *url = [NSURL URLWithString:@"http://username:password@allseeing-i.com/top_secret/"];

-Set a username and password to use for the request:
+Setting a username and password to use on the request

 NSURL *url = [NSURL URLWithString:@"http://allseeing-i.com/top_secret/"];